anthonylapin/movie-seat-booking/README.md

 3) User can select/deselect seats
 4) User can not select occupied seats
 5) Number of seats and price will update
-6) Save seats, movie and price to local storage so that UI is still populated on refresh